Cherry Shrimp Molting Problems: How To Deal With Those?

 Crushed Egg Shells

-For successful molting and proper growth of the new exoskeleton, shrimps need calcium in the water.
+Shrimps need calcium in the water for successful molting and proper growth of the new exoskeleton.
 If there is no calcium supplement nearby, you can follow this great hack.

-Take some eggshell.
+Take some eggshells.
 Wash the shells thoroughly.
-Now take a baking tray and place the eggshells.
+Now, take a baking tray and place the eggshells on it.
 After that, bake the eggshells for about a few minutes so that all the bacteria leave the shell.

 Now, place the eggshells in a mortar and pestle and crush them until they get a powder-like consistency.
 Feed this crushed eggshell only about a pinch amount to your shrimps.
 You can store the crushed eggshells in a pot.